Phonics and Reading

 Phonics

-Reading Schemes
+Reading Books

 Parents are key partners in a child's learning and are invited into school on a regular basis to view their children's work and discuss their progress with the staff.